Evertras/events-demo/friends/README.md

 A player can remove a friend.
 If a friend is removed, the action is mutual; both players will be removed from each others' lists.
 Friendship is always a two way street!

-## Tech

-Let's see what graph databases are all about!
-TBD

 ## Future stuff